ambit741235WHJR/Timetable-App/README.md

 # Timetable App
 Welcome to the Github Page of Timetale App.
 Here, you will find the Source Code, Current Development Status and Changes of this App.

-**Information: APKs will be ready in just a few minutes.
-In the meantime, if you want to work on our Source Code, please follow the below instructions on How to work on this App.**

 ## **How to work on this App:-**

 1. Fork this repository